World U10 Champion (2004); GM (2009); World U10 Champion (2004); World Junior Champion (2013); Chinese Champion (2014).

 <National and Continential> In May 2009, the then untitled teenager came equal third in the abovementioned 8th Asian Continental Chess Championship (2009), thereby qualifying for the World Cup (2009).

 His performance at the 10th Asian Individual Championships (2011), where he placed =1st alongside Ngoc Truongson Nguyen and Pentala Harikrishna qualified him for the World Cup (2011).
 He placed outright second at the Chinese Chess Championships (2012), scoring 7/11.
 He then came =1st (2nd on tiebreak) with 7/9 at the Asian Continental Chess Championship (2012), qualifying him for the World Cup (2013).
-He won the Chinese Championship (2014) in 2014 with 7/11 on tiebreak ahead of Ding Liren.
+He won the Chinese Championship (2014) with 7/11 on tiebreak ahead of Ding Liren and was =3rd with 6.5/11 in the Chinese Championship (2015).

 <World> Yu was the 113th seed in the World Cup (2009) and caused the biggest upset of the first round by defeating 16th seeded Sergei Movsesian.
 In the second round he defeated number 80 seed, Mateusz Bartel, before being defeated in the third round by Maxime Vachier-Lagrave.
-In the World Cup (2011), he fell in the first round to Romanian GM Mircea Parligras.
+In the World Cup (2011), he fell in the first round to Romanian GM Mircea-Emilian Parligras.
 In the World Cup (2013), he defeated the Ukrainian-Slovenian veteran Alexander Beliavsky in the first round but lost to Italian GM Fabiano Caruana in the 2nd round.
+Winning the 2013 World Junior Championship qualified Yu Yangyi to play in the World Cup (2015), where he defeated Moldavan GM Viorel Iordachescu in the first round and Igor Lysyj in the second round before losing to Sergey Karjakin in the third round to exit the event.

 Yu Yangyi's best results so far in other tournaments have been 2nd in the Aeroflot Open Group C in 2007, 3rd in the Aeroflot Open Group B in 2008, 3rd in the Dvorkovich Cup in Moscow in 2008, 2nd in the Zhejiang Lishui Xingqiu Open in September 2009 behind Le Quang Liem, and first in the 1st HD Bank Cup Open 2011.
 His breakthrough results came in the 2011 Moscow Open where he came =2nd (3rd on countback) with 6/9 (2768 performance rating) and at the Aeroflot Open (2011) when he placed =4th with 6/9 (+4 -1 =4 and a 2762 performance rating), half a point behind the leaders.
 He barnstormed a brilliant win with 7/9, 1.5 points clear of equal second placed Bu Xiangzhi and Wang Yue, at the 2nd Danzhou Tournament (2011), the result lifting him into the top 100 of the world.
 In October 2012 he won the 2nd Indonesia Open Chess Championship (2012).